hczhcz/mese-next/README.md

 * MESE-Next supports more than 8 players in the same game (32 players maximum by default);
 * MESE-Next supports more game settings;
 * MESE-Next provides 8p-feeling settings in any game;
-* Classic MESE have paper-based reports (for MESE-Next, you might print the web pages);
+* Classic MESE have paper-based reports (for MESE-Next, the reports are web pages);
 * Classic MESE supports bots;
+* There are some slight differences in their mathematical model;

-### Difference between MESE-Next and [JA Titan](http://titan.ja.org/)
+### Difference between MESE-Next and JA Titan

-* MESE-Next is not a single website but a deployable software;
+* MESE-Next is not a single website but a deployable web server;
 * MESE-Next supports higher maximum players, higher maximum periods, and more settings;
 * JA Titan supports pick-up games, and human-vs-bot games;